 Olga, the eldest.
 Masha, the middle child.
 Irina, the youngest.

 The clock strikes.
 A candle is lit.

 The clock stops.
 Something catches fire.

 The clock strikes.
 They wake up.

-Following her critically acclaimed production of Summer and Smoke, Almeida Associate Director Rebecca Frecknall directs Anton Chekhov’s Three Sisters, in a new adaptation by Cordelia Lynn (One For Sorrow, Lela & Co).
+Following her critically acclaimed production of Summer and Smoke (winner Best Revival at the 2019 Olivier Awards), Almeida Associate Director Rebecca Frecknall directs Anton Chekhov’s Three Sisters, in a new adaptation by Cordelia Lynn (One For Sorrow, Lela & Co).

-Cast includes Patsy Ferran (Summer and Smoke), Pearl Chanda (Ink) and Ria Zmitrowicz (Dance Nation).
+Cast includes Patsy Ferran (Summer and Smoke, winner Best Actress at the 2019 Olivier Awards), Pearl Chanda (Ink) and Ria Zmitrowicz (Dance Nation).